sanjucs/ml-tools/notes/dl/distributed.md

 * DDP broadcasts the model at instantiation time instead of every forward pass.
 * Steps involved
 	* Prerequisite
-		DDP relies on `Processgroup` which necessitated the creation of `ProcessGroup` before initializing DDP.
+		* DDP relies on `Processgroup` which necessitates the creation of `ProcessGroup` before initializing DDP.
 	* Instantiation
 		* Broadcast state-dict from rank:0 to all other processes.
 		* Each DDP process creates its own `Reducer` which
 			* Maps parameter gradients into buckets
 			* Registers autograd hook per parameter.
 	* Forward pass
-		DDP takes the input, passes it to the local model, and runs the local model.
+		* DDP takes the input, passes it to the local model, and runs the local model.
 	* Backward pass
-		When one gradient is ready, the corresponding hook will be triggered and will mark as ready for reduction.
+		* When one gradient is ready, the corresponding hook will be triggered and will mark it as ready for reduction.
 Once all the gradients in a bucket are ready for reduction, `Reducer` will call all-reduce on the bucket.
 	* Optimizer step
-		Since allreduce already synchronizes gradients across the processes, the optimizer step is equivalent to optimizing the local model.
+		* Since allreduce already synchronizes gradients across the processes, the optimizer step is equivalent to optimizing the local model.
 	*	Note: Buffers such as batch norm stats are broadcasted from rank 0 to all other processes in every iteration.